Writing a cookbook has caused two problems in my kitchen.

-As for the veggie scraps, I’m not wasting those either!
-My two main plans of attack, are to juice the scraps (green juices baby!) or turn the scraps into a delicious vegetable broth that I can use in other recipes, such as my Tuscan Vegetable Soup, Lentil Tacos, or Quick Vegan Pho.
+As for the veggie scraps, I'm not wasting those either!
+My two main plans of attack, are to juice the scraps (green juices baby!) or make a delicious Vegetable Broth from Veggie Scraps that I can use in other recipes, such as my Tuscan Vegetable Soup, Lentil Tacos, or Quick Vegan Pho.

 So, save up the veggie scraps, sauté up some onions and garlic.
 Add the scraps to the pot along with some spices, and water.
 Boil, strain, done.
 Homemade vegetable broth, BOOM.

 (click stars to vote)